dherik/dherik.github.io/_posts/2019-09-28-software-good-logging-tips.md

     log.info("Order {} will be created", order.getNumber());

 After that, you pass the order object to an `OrderService`.
-And, again, you repeat the same log:
+And, again, you repeat the same log information:

-    log.info("Order {} will be created", order.getNumber());
+    log.info("A new order {} will be created", order.getNumber());

 This is very confusing.

-If you are trying to follow the creation of an order, you will see two times the same log with the same information on different places.
-This is especially valid when logging exceptions: sometimes there is more than one place catching the same exception, so make sure to log the exception only once.
+If you are trying to follow the creation of an order, you will see two times the a log with the same information on different places.
+This is especially valid when logging exceptions: sometimes there is more than one place catching and printing the same exception, so make sure to catch and print the exception only once.

-## Be clear about what it's happening
+## It's clear about what it's happening

 Don't be verbose or minimalistic.
 When logging, you need to be very clear about what your code is doing or what's happened.